 Soften the cream cheese before mixing all of the frosting ingredients together.
 I mix the frosting while the cake is cooking then set it in the refrigerator to firm up a bit.

-The cake is so moist it tends to fall apart, so you have to be careful taking it out of the pan and also while icing it.
-Spread the icing on thin between the layers.
-The icing is very sweet and rich and for that reason, you want to conserve icing for the sides since the recipe doesn't make enough icing to slather it on.
-Trust me, it's sweet enough you don't need a thick layer of icing.
+The cake is so moist it tends to fall apart, so you must be careful taking it out of the pan while icing it.
+Spread a thin layer of icing between the layers.
+You want to conserve icing for the sides since the recipe doesn’t make enough icing to slather it on.
+Trust me.
+It’s sweet enough you don’t need a thick layer of icing.

 Italian cream cheese cake